SFI Conservation Grant

 About this funder:

-- Projects that utilize previously established methodologies, including those resulting from past or current SFI Conservation Grants, to explore cross cutting conservation values (e.g. utilizing established spatial data or analytical methods previously applied to water quality to calculate biodiversity or carbon values).
+- Utilize previously established methodologies, including those resulting from past or current SFI Conservation Grants, to explore cross cutting conservation values

-- Innovative projects that utilize established conservation values associated with SFI certification to engage key market influencers, brand owners, conservation stakeholders and related interests
+- Utilize conservation values associated with SFI certification to engage key market influencers, conservation stakeholders and related interests

 You can learn more about this opportunity by visiting the funder's website.

 - The Project Lead Organization (i.e. the Applicant) must be a tax exempt, non-profit organization (e.g., a 501(c) (3) in the US or registered with the Charities Directorate of the Canada Revenue Agency in Canada) whose scope encompasses expertise in improved forest management, forest conservation, wildlife habitat, water resources, or other areas that would support a project related to one or more of the topics outlined in the RFP.